EgoMoose/character-animate/README.md

 # Character Animate
-An implementation of the default `Animate` script that is typically loaded into characters by default.
+A replacement implementation of the `Animate` script that is typically loaded into characters by default.

 Get it here: